Sterols, Nuts, Soy and Fiber Lower Bad Cholesterol

 The researchers also divided the specific-foods diet into two additional groups, one that was given two sessions of advice during the six months and the other, given seven clinical dietary sessions during the six months.
 These two groups showed little difference in their resulting LDL-cholesterol levels.
 The group given seven advice sessions had 13.8% average reduction in LDL-cholesterol, while the the group given two advice sessions showed an a 13.1% reduction in LDL-cholesterol.

-This later result indicates that most people will adhere to diet advice when given occasionally as compared to frequently.
+This result indicates that most people will adhere to diet advice when given occasionally as compared to frequently.

 Higher LDL-cholesterol levels have been associated with higher incidence of heart disease, atherosclerosis (hardening of the arteries), strokes and other cardiovascular issues.
 This is because LDL-cholesterol is less stable, and readily oxidizes.
 This oxidation produces free radicals that damage the walls of the blood vessels.
 This causes scaring, which tends to harden the arteries, as well as releases scar tissue into the blood.
 This release is what causes thrombosis.